 While monitoring the air is a great idea, another thing you can do is clean the air as it moves through the ducts.
 This becomes especially important if you are dealing with mold, bacteria or viruses.
 There are a couple types of cleaning systems out there but two common ones are UV Systems and Bi-Polar Ionization Systems.

 UV Systems can help people who suffer with allergies and also help prevent bacteria from causing issues in the workplace.
 They work by installing a high-powered UV light inside the duct system.
 As air passes through the ducts, the UV light kills the mold spores and bacteria.
-This can impact indoor air quality but should be evaluated on a system by system basis to ensure it is the right fit.
+This has a direct impact on indoor air quality and is a viable option for some businesses.

 These systems come into contact with the air in your HVAC system and can kill mold, bacteria and viruses just like a UV system.
-The ions these devices release cause particles in the air to bunch together which ultimately helps them get caught in your filter.
+The ions these devices release cause particles in the air to bunch together which makes them stick to your filter.
 These ions can also remove the hydrogen atoms from viruses’, bacteria and mold which results in the death of these pathogens.

 An interesting video showing how this type of system works can be seen here.
-This system can be a great alternative to UV Systems and can also generally come in at a lower price point.
+This system can be a great alternative to UV System.
+It can also generally come in at a lower price point.